semanticClimate/internship_sC/README.md

 ## DAILY REPORT

 **May 9, 2025**
-- Understood the working of Test-Driven Development in Python.
+- Understood the working of Test-Driven Development (TDD) in Python and how tests drive code implementation in modular libraries.

 **May 15, 2025**
 - Learned the overall structure of IPCC reports and reviewed the HTML file organization in our repo.